 His mother seems to have been a person of some means and influence, and her house a rallying-point for Christians in those dangerous days.
-Her young son, already an inquirer, would soon become more eager to work for Christ.
+Her young son, already an inquirer, would soon become more anxious to work for Christ.

-John Mark went with Paul and Barnabas as their "minister" on their first journey; but at Perga in Pamphylia he turned back (Acts 12: 25; 13: 13).
-On the second journey Paul would not accept him again as a companion, but Barnabas, his kinsman, sided with John Mark.
-He became the cause of the sharp disagreement between Paul and Barnabas (Acts.
+He went with Paul and Barnabas as their "minister" on their first journey; but at Perga he turned back (Acts 12: 25; 13: 13).
+On the second journey Paul would not accept him again as a companion, but Barnabas his kinsman was more indulgent.
+He became the cause of the memorable sharp contention between them (Acts.
 15: 36-40).

-Scripture does not share the reasons for Mark's return to Jerusalem during Paul's first missionary journey.
-Later, Paul and John Mark reconciled their differences.
-They are found together at Rome (Col. 4: 10; Philem.
+Whatever were the reasons for Mark's contention with Paul, they did not separate him forever from Paul, for we find them together at Rome (Col. 4: 10; Philem.
 24).

-Paul speaks of a possible journey with Mark to Asia.
+Paul speaks of a possible journey of Mark to Asia.
 Somewhat later he is with Peter at Babylon (1 Peter 5: 13).